Identifying Information from Observations with Uncertainty and Novelty: Problem Setting Statement

 \subsection{On the Indicator Function and Determining Novelty}

-With the connection of \cite{boultUnifyingFrameworkFormal2021} to measure theory, we can discuss what it means to measure novelty.
+With the connection of \citet{boultUnifyingFrameworkFormal2021} to measure theory, we can discuss what it means to measure novelty.
 The simplest case of determining known and unknown events is if the events are in the known set or not, which is determined by the observations and any prior knowledge incorporated into the model of that space.
 The set of unknown events is then any event that is not in the predictor's current known set, which captures the relative nature of the unknown and novelty to what is known at a moment in time.
 An \textit{indicator function} $\mathbf{1}(X_t, x)$ determines if an event $x$ is known or unknown at a moment in time with respect to some known set $X_t \subseteq \MeasurableInput$, and thus an event is to be considered novel when not in the known set

 A novel event is then simply an event that is unknown at a moment in time.
-Recalling our informal definition of novelty in the introduction, ``something is new to another thing,'' the first ``something'' is that which is not contained within the set of known events.
-The ``another thing'' is that which the set of known events belongs, such as the predictor's or an evaluator's record of observations.
-The temporal aspect ``new'' is expressed by the current time-step $t$ of $X_t$.
+Recalling our informal definition of novelty in the introduction, ``something is new to another thing,'' the first ``something'' is the observed event, and ``another thing'' is a set of known events, such as the predictor's event space or an evaluator's record of observations.
+The temporal aspect ``new'' is relative to the current time-step $t$ of $X_t$.
 We use $\mathbf{1}(\vvec{X}, \vvec{x})$ for a single process and $\mathbf{1}(\vvec{\mathbf{X}}, \vvec{x})$ for a set of processes to indicate if the observed sequence belongs to any of the processes' sample spaces.
 More often we will use this function input signature for the first two inputs of the sample complexity function $\mathbf{i}(\cdot)$ as later defined in Definition~\ref{def:sample_complexity}.